Edmonds College Logo

 Credits: 5.0

 Examines how individuals and groups influence social policy.
 Analyzes models, skills, and approaches necessary to advocate for and influence policy, and to help others learn to advocate for themselves.
 Examines current issues and programs influencing the well-being and welfare of children, youth, and families.
-Prerequisite(s): Admission to BAS Program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.

 Course Level Objectives